dcoker/cfpp/README.rst

 -------------

-cfpp is a pre-processor for CloudFormation templates which adds additional functions to the JSON language.
+cfpp is a pre-processor for CloudFormation templates which adds additional functions to the CloudFormation language.

 AWS CloudFormation provides several built-in functions that help you define your stacks.
 These "intrinsic" functions assign runtime values to properties.